shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to a screen:

-- add an image as a background
+- Add an image as a background

 1. In the **Tree view**, select **ProjectScreen**.